-Giants' Posey 'doing good' after struck in head by pitch
+Giants' Posey 'doing fine' after hit in head by pitch

 Yasmany Tomas led off the fifth with his first home run of the season for Arizona.

-Moore, beginning his first full season with the club after being acquired from Tampa Bay at the 2016 trade deadline, took the loss after working 5 1/3 innings last Wednesday at Arizona.
+Moore, beginning his first full season with the club after being acquired from Tampa Bay at the 2016 trade deadline, took the loss last Wednesday at Arizona after working 5 1/3 innings.

-He got through a 1-2-3 first on seven pitches and was on a roll.
-He gave up three hits and didn't walk a batter before new $62 million closer Mark Melancon finished for his second save in as many days and first at home after blowing a save opening day in Phoenix.
+He got through a 1-2-3 first on seven pitches this time and was on a roll.
+Moore gave up three hits and didn't walk a batter before new $62 million closer Mark Melancon finished for his second save in as many days and first at home after blowing a chance opening day in Phoenix.

-Moore plunked David Peralta on the upper right arm to start the eighth.
+Moore plunked David Peralta on the upper right arm to start the eighth, though it wasn't considered retaliation.

+''Everybody realizes that that pitch got away from Taijuan, and I'm hoping that Buster's OK,'' Diamondbacks manager Torey Lovullo said. ''I don't think there was anything retaliatory involved in that, it's just something that got away from Matt Moore.
+He was a little fatigued, it was deep into his outing and I think it just happened to hit David.
+It's not a big issue for me.''

 FEENEY TRIBUTE

-The Giants honored longtime MLB senior executive Katy Feeney, who died April 1 at age 68. ''KATY'' was spelled in the out-of-town scoreboard while photos and flowers were in the seat she often occupied during the postseason.
-Her father, Charles S. Feeney, was a grandson of Charles Stoneham, the New York Giants' controlling owner from 1919 to 1936, and a nephew of Horace Stoneham, who owned the team from 1936 to 1976 and moved it to San Francisco after the 1957 season.
+The Giants honored longtime MLB senior executive Katy Feeney, who died April 1 at age 68. ''KATY'' was spelled on the out-of-town scoreboard while photos and flowers were in the seat she often occupied during the postseason.

-''Just a beautiful lady,'' Bochy said. ''She was a tremendous help to me.''

 TRAINER'S ROOM

-Diamondbacks: Bench coach Ron Gardenhire is now away from the club with Jerry Narron the acting bench coach.
-Gardenhire was to be in Minnesota to undergo surgery for prostate cancer later this month. ''We'll miss him,'' manager Torey Lovullo said. ...
+Diamondbacks: Bench coach Ron Gardenhire is away from the club, with Jerry Narron the acting bench coach.
+Gardenhire was to be in Minnesota to undergo surgery for prostate cancer later this month. ''We'll miss him,'' Lovullo said. ...
 RHP Jake Barrett (shoulder inflammation) will throw a rehab inning Tuesday at extended spring training, while LHP Jorge De La Rosa will do the same Wednesday.

-Giants: RH reliever Hunter Strickland returned from the paternity list and LHP Steven Okert was optioned to Triple-A Sacramento.
+Giants: Right-handed reliever Hunter Strickland returned from the paternity list and LHP Steven Okert was optioned to Triple-A Sacramento.

 UP NEXT

-Diamondbacks: LHP Robbie Ray, who didn't get a decision against San Francisco on April 6, is 1-1 with a 3.90 ERA with 37 strikeouts in five career starts vs. the Giants.
+Diamondbacks: LHP Robbie Ray, who didn't get a decision against San Francisco last Thursday, is 1-1 with a 3.90 ERA and 37 strikeouts in five career starts vs. the Giants.

-Giants: After going 2-0 against Arizona last season, RHP Jeff Samardzija tries to avoid dropping to 0-2 already in 2017 vs. the D-backs.
+Giants: After going 2-0 against Arizona last season, RHP Jeff Samardzija tries to avoid dropping to 0-2 in 2017 vs. the Diamondbacks.

 ---